 I am a Ph.D. physicist who has been working in the field of medical imaging research for 17 years.
 I help develop new medical imaging scanners for improved cancer detection.
 My research involves interesting software and hardware engineering challenges, as well as understanding the associated medical applications.
 You can’t come up with a solution, until you know the real problem!

-For more information, check out my curriculum vita.
+For more information, check out my resume.